koham-dev/koham-labs/Facts.md

 The given attack box is vulnerable to two CVE's, CVE-2025-2304 and CVE-2024-46987.Which gives the user from internet to register it self on application and then change his role to Admin due to 'permit!' method in the updated_ajax action.Which then leads to use of CVE-2024-46987 that gives us the path traversal functionality tends to sensitive information dis-closer from server.

-You can find full attack chain and screenshots for that in later sections.
+You will find full attack chain and screenshots for this in later sections.

 ---
 ### 2.Reconnaissance